Joint Ventures Registration

-- Everything should be in writing in form of agreement.
+- Everything should be in writing in the form of an agreement.

-- Don’t rush for joint ventures.
-First do your homework properly, have some clarity on terms and conditions?
+Don’t rush for joint ventures.
+First, do your homework correctly, have some clarity on terms and conditions?

-- Don’t take other partner for granted.
-There should be mutual trust, respect and transparency in all day to day dealings
+- Don’t take another partner for granted.
+There should be mutual trust, respect, and transparency in all day to day dealings

 - It’s different dealing with foreign partners than dealing with Indian partners.
-They value commitment, honesty and sincerity, therefore don’t make false commitments.
+They value commitment, honesty, and sincerity.
+Therefore they don’t make false commitments.

-- There should be proper dialogue between both whether it is positive or negative.
+- There should be a proper dialogue between both, whether it is positive or negative.

-- Don’t presume that other partner will have knowledge about everything.
-Document the things and make other partner understand the same.
+- Don’t presume that other partners will know everything.
+Document the things and make other partners understand the same.

 - Make realistic expectations from JVs neither too high a target nor too low a target.
-Also, success in JVs are quite relative term.
+Also, success in JVs is quite a relative term.